How To Study Medicine With BTEC

 Hold on, we didn’t say that!
 Sure, things may seem a bit bleak, but wipe your tears because there are still ways to get into medicine, even with BTEC!

 One way is to study medicine with a foundation year.
-BTEC graduates can apply for an additional course which will grant them all the necessary education and qualifications which A-levels would have given them anyway.
+BTEC graduates can apply for an additional course that will grant them all the necessary education and qualifications that A-levels would have given them anyway.
 When it comes to foundation years, plenty of universities accept BTEC for science; in those circumstances, your BTEC will be worth its weight in gold!

 So, what’s the catch?
 The downside is that a foundation year will make you lose precious time.
 It’s rarely a whole year, but these preparatory courses range between several weeks and months, most commonly a semester that will fully get you up to speed to stay with year 1.
 Not to mention, they cost money (in both tuition and living expenses), and, of course, spots for them are also limited, meaning that there’s no guarantee you’ll be able to get into them even with a medical science BTEC.